EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 * Breaking up the lecture with these techniques not only provides format change to engage students, these activities allow students to immediately apply content and provides feedback to the instructor on student
 >
 >#### How to give an interactive lecture
-Giving an interactive lecture involves creating and delivering an effective segmented lecture with engagement triggers and well-selected interactive lecture techniques.

 >
->* The instructor must begin by giving attention to pre-instructional planning and various classroom management and logistical issues that allow for modification from the traditional lecture format.
-Learning goals must be established for interactive lecture techniques, the instructor must determine what types of tasks will be involved and what sort of engagement trigger might be appropriate for the activity (see more about establishing learning goals).
+>* Learning goals must be established for interactive lecture techniques, the instructor must determine what types of tasks will be involved and what sort of engagement trigger might be appropriate for the activity (see more about establishing learning goals).
 >* Next, an interactive lecture technique must be selected and adapted for the specific course and content and attention must be given to how student feedback will be collected.
 In the most interactive of lectures, the instructor's traditional contributions would be short and the interactive activities could be both planned and spontaneous.

 The TtT taskforce of the Global Organisation for Bioinformatics Learning, Education and Training ([GOBLET] (http://mygoblet.org)), developed a skills matrix for trainiers.
 It aims to provide an  overview of the major skills required to be a good trainer; note that not all trainers will have all skills - that is not the point!